mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **Read Aloud:**

 {{descriptive
-*Seahaven Port.
+*Port Myrthen Port.
 The merchant ship "Liberty's Call" sits anchored, Thaldros navy blockading it.
 Aethoria diplomats argue with Thaldros admirals on the dock.
 Merchants on both sides watching nervously—if trade stops, everyone loses money.*
 >
 {{descriptive
 *Thaldros Admiral: "The ship carries Unbound propaganda.
 Books.
 Pamphlets.
 Cult materials.
 We can't allow that poison into our kingdom."*